daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_defender_cloud.md

 In this task, you'll do a high-level walk-through of some of the capabilities of Microsoft Defender for Cloud

-1. You should be the home page for Azure services.
+1. You should be at the home page for Azure services.
 If you previously closed the browser, open Microsoft Edge.
 In the address bar, enter **portal.azure.com**, and sign in with your admin credentials.
-If you have previously logged, you may be prompted for a secondary form of authentication, as par of MFA.
-If you haven't previously logged in, you may be prompted to setup MFA.
-Follow the prompts on the screen to setup MFA.

 1. In the blue search bar enter **Microsoft Defender for Cloud**, then from the results list, select **Microsoft Defender for Cloud**.